Sunday, September 16, 2012

 The Vortex Library

 Welcome to the Vortex Library.
 Here you will find listings for books, audio books, magazines, comic books, films, source material, and miscellaneous literary items related to The Twilight Zone and Rod Serling's Night Gallery.
-Items in bold are favorites or particularly important titles.
+Items in bold are favorite and/or important/essential titles.

 Series Guides & Critical Works: